 Should WHOIS support multiple representations of the same registration data in different languages or scripts?
 Is it desirable to adopt a “must be present” representation of data, in conjunction with local character set support for the convenience of "local users”?

-The IRD-WG has identified four models for internationalizing registration data such contact information that includes registrant name, administrative contact, technical contact, and postal addresses.
+The IRD-WG has identified four models for internationalizing registration data such as contact information that includes registrant name, administrative contact, technical contact, and postal addresses.

 Description of Model 1:

 Model 1 requires registrants to provide their Whois data in a “must be present” script, currently in US-ASCII.
 Optionally, the registrars may also ask registrants to provide their contact information in a local language as well.
 If registrants also provide information in their local language, then this information should be displayed.
-The following figure illustrated this model.
+The following figure illustrates this model.

 Figure 2: Model 1 for displaying contact information.
-In this model registrants provide data in English and optionally in local characters.
-The registrars display it in English.
+In this model registrants provide data in US-ASCII7, and optionally in local characters.
+The registrars display it in US-ASCII7.

 Description of Model 2:

 In this model, registrants provide their registration data in a script that can be accepted by the registrar, and registrars provide a point of contact for transliteration and abuse issues on request.
-The registrars will also forward the same information to registry.
+The registrars will also forward the same information to the registry.

 Figure 3: Model 2 to display contact information.
-Registrants in this model provide localized information and registrars provide a point of contact (POC) to respond with translation issues.
+Registrants in this model provide localized information and registrars provide a point of contact (POC) to respond to translation issues.

 Description of Model 3:

-In model 3, registrants provide their registration data in a script that can be accepted by the registrar, and registrar provides tools to assist the registrant in providing for transliteration service and publish it in a “must be present” language.
+In model 3, registrants provide their registration data in a script that can be accepted by the registrar, and registrar provides tools to assist the registrant so it can be published it in a “must be present” script.

 Figure 4: Model 3 to represent contact information.
 In this model, registrants provide information in local language, and registrars transliterate registrants’ submission and display them in Whois.